 With these limitations, it’s incredibly important to speak with your doctor about any consistent physical discomfort or changes you are noticing.
 Dr Goh says to listen to your body and speak to your health professional if something feels new or wrong.

 Following a discussion around your symptoms, family history and other risk factors, your doctor might start by doing a pelvic exam and may order a blood test (including tumour markers) and ultrasound to look for suspicious growths.
 Your doctor may also consult a Gynaecological Oncologist to take a closer look at the findings to keep you well monitored.

 MYTH: Ovarian cysts are a type of ovarian cancer

 Having ovarian cysts does not mean you have ovarian cancer.
 Cysts on your ovaries are common, and in most situations normal.

 Most ovulating women form cysts, which are small sacs filled with fluid, on their ovaries each month.
 Known as functional cysts these are benign and usually disappear on their own.
 Other types of benign cysts can form around the ovaries too, and often go away without further treatment required.

-When ovarian cancer develops however, it is often on the outside surface cells of the ovaries, known as the epithelial cells, where most malignancies are found.
-It can also develop in the cells that form the eggs, the cells that release estrogen and progesterone or on the fallopian tubes.
+When ovarian cancer develops, however, it is often on the outside surface cells of the ovaries, known as the epithelial cells, where most malignancies are found.
+It can also develop in the cells that form the eggs, the cells that release estrogen and progesterone or in the fallopian tubes.

 MYTH: No family history means you’re in the clear